danmanners/personal-website/content/posts/2021-07-multi-cloud-k3s.md

 categories = ['Kubernetes','Cloud','Zerotier','Terraform']
 +++

 For a while now, I've wanted to figure out _something_ to do with multi-cloud networking and compute.
 Single cloud is pretty easy these days; if there's something you want to do, and it's single cloud, there's probably at least a handful of blog posts about it.
-Multi cloud is still a bit more esoteric.
+Multi cloud is still a bit more esoteric and 'weird' at small scale.

 ## An Idea Appears - A High Level Overview

-Since I've finally had [Ting Fiber](https://ting.com/internet) installed at my house, and Spectrum managed to offer me a $25/month discount from what I had been paying to keep it for one more year, I decided it was time to move my website back to my house.
+Since I finally have [Ting Fiber](https://ting.com/internet) installed at my house, and Spectrum managed to offer me a $25/month discount from what I had been paying to keep it for one more year, I decided it was time to move my website back to my house.
 However, I wanted to be smarter about it.
 I didn't want to expose **any** ports for my home to the open web, and I wanted to implement redundancy and resiliency more than one way.

 Well, I've already built a proof-of-concept in the past using K3s in Digital Ocean, using the Public IP there to serve my website.
 That worked pretty well, but there were a lot of manual steps to get everything up and running.
 I was hoping that I could get nearly everything automated and repeatable, allowing other folks to use the same logic for their own systems.